-Knee replacement is a surgical procedure that replaces a damaged knee with artificial parts.
-This damage is usually a result of arthritis .
+Knee replacement is a surgical procedure during which your surgeon at Orthopedic Specialists of Oakland County replaces a damaged knee joint with artificial components.

 Knee replacement may be total, where your surgeon replaces portions of all three knee bones, or partial (unicompartmental) if any of your bone is still healthy enough to save.

 You might need a knee replacement if your knee suffers such a severe injury the joint isn’t repairable.
 It is an infrequent occurrence but might result from a serious auto accident or other significant trauma.